mvolkmann/blog/src/swift/Xcode.md

 - Select "Delete...".
 - In the dialog that appears, click the "Delete" button.

+## Commits

+There are two ways to see uncommitted changes for the file in the current text editor pane:

+Approach #1:

+- Select Editor ...
+Side By Side Comparsion

+Approach #2:

+- Look for blue vertical bars to left of line numbers.
+- Click a blue vertical bar to get a popup menu with the following possible options:
+  - "Show Change" displays the original line above the modified line.
+  - "Hide Change" removes the display of the original line.
+  - "Discard Changes" undoes the changes.

+To discard all uncommitted changes:

+- Select Source Control ...
+Discard All Changes...
+- In the confirmation dialog that is displayed, click the "Discard" button.

+To commit changes:

+- Select Source Control ...
+Commit... or press cmd-option-c to open a dialog that lists the files that can be committed.
+- A letter will appear after files that will be affected by the commit, "A" for added, "C" for merge conflict, "D" for deleted, "M" for modified, and "?" for files unknown to the local Git repository.
+- In the left, make sure the checkboxes to the left of each filename to be committed are checked.
+- One at a time click the name of each file to be committed to see a side-by-side diff where you can verify all the changes.
+  Undesired changes can be discarded by clicking a numbered blue button in the gutter between the old and new versions of the file and selecting "Discard Changes" from the popup.
+- Enter a comment for the commit in the text area at the bottom.
+- Optionally check the "Push to remote" checkbox.
+- Click the "Commit" button.

+To see the changes in a previous commit:

+- Open the Source Control Navigator.
+- Select the Repositories tab.
+- Expand the Branches section.
+- Select a branch.
+- A list of all the commits on that branch will be displayed in the editor area.
+- Double-click a commit to see the files that were added, modified, and deleted in that commit.
+- Click the "<" button in the upper-left of the editor area to return to the list of commits.

 ### Other

 The most common Git actions are summarized in below.